HEmile/juggl/docs/Juggl API.md

 ### Manipulate styling of the graph
 Allow plugins to further manipulate styling of the graph.

+## Development
+- All interfaces
+- Utility methods like tags parsing

 ---
 #development
 - hasTopic [[Juggl]]